GiulianoCornacchia/METIS/README.md

 | identifier  | Identifier for the output files.                                      | No       | "metis"       | `-i metis_results` |

+3. To simulate with the traffic simulator SUMO the impact of a collection of routes on CO2 emissions, execute the following command:

 ## HOW DOES METIS WORK?